before words became bruises,

 looking down through his glass

-he saw where the wine from tears
+he saw where the tears of wine

 had left their stains of disappointment